Marker Logo

 This building is named

-in honor of Walt Disney
+in honor of

 Location.
 39° 42.891′ N, 92° 56.986′ W. Marker is in Marceline, Missouri, in Linn County.
-Marker is on Ritchie Avenue east of Main Street, on the right when traveling east.
+It is on Ritchie Avenue east of Main Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 120 East Ritchie Avenue, Marceline MO 64658, United States of America.
 Touch for directions.

-Photographed By William Fischer, Jr., July 6, 2013
+Photographed by William Fischer, Jr., July 6, 2013

 2. Walt Disney Post Office Marker

-Photographed By William Fischer, Jr., July 6, 2013
+Photographed by William Fischer, Jr., July 6, 2013

 3. Walt Disney Post Office Marker